Can I Rent an Apartment After Filing for Bankruptcy?

 You will be able to find a place, but it will be a lot easier if you keep the following information in mind.

-Most landlords will consider a number of factors before deciding whether to rent to you.
+Most landlords will consider a number of factors, including credit checks, before deciding whether to rent to you.
 The importance of each varies according to your landlord, but they include

 How Long Do I Have to Wait to Rent an Apartment After Filing for Bankruptcy?

-The worst time to try to rent an apartment is while you are actually going through bankruptcy.
-Your debts have not yet been dismissed, your status is still in flux, and few landlords are going to want to rent to you.
-They may not even understand that debts you are legally obligated to pay debts you acquire after the date you file for a Chapter 7 bankruptcy.
+One of the most difficult times to try to rent an apartment is while you are actually going through bankruptcy.
+Your debts have not yet been discharged, but you still have the credit blemish of the bankruptcy case, and few landlords may not want to rent to you.
+Bankruptcy is frankly confusing for many attorneys, and even more confusing for landlords who may not understand that their debt is likely non-discharges since it came up after the date you file bankruptcy.

 Fortunately, there are a number of things you can do to make renting an apartment much easier.